 From India, New%20Delhi

-Kindly instruct your friend to submit the resignation letter through Registered Post with acknowledgment due and let him preserve the acknowledgment copy with him.
-Even he can inform the employer that the voice calls, whatever he is doing and receiving, are getting recorded with time and date, which can be produced to the Police and even to the Court of Law.
-(Whether he has or not is immaterial, just let him add this line.)
-Obviously, they will have fear in their mind to take any illegal action.
+Kindly instruct your friend to submit the resignation letter through registered post with acknowledgment due, and let him preserve the acknowledgment copy.
+He can also inform the employer that the voice calls he is making and receiving are being recorded with time and date, which can be presented to the police and even to the court of law.
+(Whether he has these recordings or not is immaterial; just let him add this line.)
+This will likely instill fear in them to prevent any illegal action.

-If they call him personally, then let him go, and whenever he feels fishy, then he can tell that before coming here he informed his lawyer and as per the lawyer's instruction, he came here and if the company permits, he will call the lawyer for having the discussion with the Management/HR People.
-Further, he can tell that his movements are being tracked by his lawyer as and when he received the call from the employer.
+If they call him personally, he should go, and if he feels something is amiss, he can state that he informed his lawyer before coming.
+As per the lawyer's instruction, he is present, and if the company permits, he will call the lawyer to discuss with the management or HR personnel.
+Additionally, he can mention that his movements are being tracked by his lawyer whenever he receives a call from the employer.

 From India, Kumbakonam